Charlie Whiteford- CBT & IPT Psychotherapist

-I am very happy to offer a concessionary rate of £40 to students and carers (where evidence can be provided).
+I am very happy to offer a concessionary rate of £40 to students (where evidence can be provided) and older adults.

 Cognitive Behaviour Therapy is a group of evidence-based strategies and techniques used to treat depression, stress and anxiety disorders.
 Since its inception in the late 1960s, CBT has grown and developed greatly, but the key aims and principles remain the same: the way we think affects the way we feel and what we do, creating a vicious cycle of negativity.
 CBT helps people learn to break these cycles by empowering them with increased awareness of their difficulties and new tools to manage unhelpful thoughts and behaviours.

 As public awareness of mental health issues has increased over the last ten to fifteen years, so has the provision of CBT within various sectors of health care.
 Its popularity could be accounted for by a few different factors- its time-limited nature, structured approach or focus on goals- but what is crucial is its accessibility, no matter what age, background or learning needs there is a very good chance that it will be able to help.

 Interpersonal psychotherapy is an evidence-based therapy for depression.
 It is a structured approach lasting 16 sessions with three clear phases of treatment: assessment, middle and ending.
 It is a good alternative to CBT for those who think their depression stems from or is maintained by difficulties in their relationships.
 Within IPT we consider ways to improve important relationships whilst also processing difficult feelings about ourselves and others.

 Examples of problems that IPT is really good at resolving: